citytechcorp-php-ekta/gulp-theme/README.md

 * `gulp watch`

 Now you're ready to go!
-The next step is easy to say, but harder to do: make an awesome WordPress theme. :)
+The next step is easy to say. :)

 Good luck!